-A child's experience and environment can affect his or her ability to form a secure attachment bond.
+A child's experience and environment can affect their ability to form a secure attachment bond.
 Sometimes the circumstances that affect the secure attachment bond are unavoidable, but the child is too young to understand what has happened and why.
 To a child, it just feels like no one cares and they lose trust in others and the world becomes an unsafe place.

 Sometimes even a healthy, caring, and responsible caretaker may have trouble understanding and initiating a secure attachment bond with their child.
 If, as a child, you didn't experience a secure attachment bond with your own primary caregiver, you may be unaware of what secure attachment looks or feels like.
 But adults can change for the better, too.
 Just as you can strengthen yourself with exercise and a healthy diet, you can also learn to manage overwhelming stress and deal with emotions that may interfere with your ability to create a secure attachment bond.

-Cell phones, computers, TV, and countless other distractions of daily life can prevent you from paying full attention to your child.
+Cell phones, computers, TV, and countless other distractions of daily life can prevent you from giving your full attention to your child.
 Responding to an urgent email during meal time, texting a friend during play time, or just zoning out in front of the TV with your child are all ways parents miss out on opportunities to make eye contact with their child and engage in the secure attachment process.
-Without eye contact and your full attention you'll miss your child's nonverbal cues.
+Without eye contact and your full attention, you'll miss your child's nonverbal cues.

 If you notice there's a disconnect between you, when you've missed or misinterpreted your child's cues, and attempt to repair it by continuing to figure out what your child needs, the secure attachment process will stay on track.
 The effort involved in repair can even deepen trust, increase resiliency, and build a stronger relationship.

-Nonverbal cues are sensory signals communicated by a certain tone of voice, a particular touch, or a particular facial expression.
-A child's primary caretaker brings all of these unique qualities together creating a sense of recognition, safety, and comfort for a child.
+Nonverbal cues are sensory signals communicated by a certain tone of voice, touch, or facial expression.
+A child's primary caretaker brings all of these unique qualities together to create a sense of recognition, safety, and comfort for a child.
 Even when a child is old enough to talk, nonverbal communication remains key to building and maintaining a secure attachment.

-Eye contact – You look at child affectionately and he or she picks up on the positive emotion conveyed by this nonverbal signal and feels safe, relaxed, and happy.
+Eye contact – You look at your child affectionately and they pick up on the positive emotion conveyed by this nonverbal signal and feel safe, relaxed, and happy.
 If you're depressed, stressed, or distracted, you may not look directly into your child's eyes at all.
 Maintaining eye contact also plays an important role in sustaining the flow of conversation between you and your child.

 Facial expression – Your face is able to express countless emotions without you saying a word.
-If your expression is calm and attentive when you communicate with your child, he or she will feel secure.
-But if your face looks distressed, angry, worried, sad, fearful, or distracted your child will pick up on these negative emotions and feel stressed, unsafe, and unsure.
+If your expression is calm and attentive when you communicate with your child, they will feel secure.
+But if your face looks distressed, angry, worried, sad, fearful, or distracted, your child will pick up on these negative emotions and feel stressed, unsafe, and unsure.

-Tone of voice – Even if your child is too young to understand the words that you use, he or she can understand the difference between a tone that is harsh, indifferent, or preoccupied and a tone that conveys tenderness, interest, concern, and understanding.
+Tone of voice – Even if your child is too young to understand the words that you use, they can understand the difference between a tone that is harsh, indifferent or preoccupied, and a tone that conveys tenderness, interest, concern, and understanding.
 When talking to older children, make sure that the tone you use matches what you're saying.

 Touch – The way you touch your child conveys your emotional state—whether you're attentive, calm, tender, relaxed, or disinterested, upset, and unavailable.
 The way you wash, lift, or carry your baby or the way you give your older child a warm hug, a gentle touch on the arm, or a reassuring pat on the back can convey so much emotion to your child.

-Body language – Talk to your child with your arms crossed and your head back and your child will see you as defensive and uninterested.
-But sit with a relaxed, open posture, leaning towards your child and your child will feel what he or she is saying matters to you.
-The way you sit, move, and carry yourself communicates a wealth of information to your child.
+Body language – The way you sit, move, and carry yourself communicates a wealth of information to your child.
+Talk to your child with your arms crossed and your head back and they will see you as defensive and uninterested.
+But sit with a relaxed, open posture, leaning towards your child and they will feel what they're saying matters to you.

 Pacing, timing, and intensity – The pacing, timing, and intensity of your speech, movements, and facial expressions can reflect your state of mind.
 If you maintain an adult pace, or are stressed or otherwise inattentive, your nonverbal actions will do little to calm, soothe, or reassure your child.
 You need to be aware of your child's preferences for pacing and intensity, which are often slower and less forceful than your own.

-As there are many reasons why a loving, conscientious parent may not be successful at creating a secure attachment bond, Helpguide has created three unique resources to help the process.
+As there are many reasons why a loving, conscientious parent may not be successful at creating a secure attachment bond, HelpGuide has created unique resources to help the process:

-Informed by leaders in the new field of infant mental health, the Helpguide video, Creating Secure Infant Attachment, demonstrates what a secure attachment bond looks like from the perspective of the infant as well as the parent.
+Informed by leaders in the new field of infant mental health, this HelpGuide video demonstrates what a secure attachment bond looks like from the perspective of the infant as well as the parent.